Cluxive

 We disclose in this Privacy Policy the categories of personal information we collect, the sources of that information, the purposes for which it is used, and the categories of parties with whom it may be shared.

-13. Sensitive data and children
+15. Sensitive data and children

 Cluxive is not directed to children under 13, and we do not knowingly collect personal information directly from children for our own services.
 If you believe a child has provided information to us improperly, contact us so we can review and address the issue.

-Unless we expressly support it in writing for a particular service, please do not submit medical records, government identification numbers, payment card numbers, precise financial account credentials, or other highly sensitive personal data through onboarding materials, chat inputs, or the widget.
+Unless we expressly support it in writing for a particular service, please do not submit medical records, government identification numbers, payment card numbers, precise financial account credentials, or other highly sensitive personal data through onboarding materials, chat inputs, booking requests, or the widget.

-14. Changes to this Privacy Policy
+16. Changes to this Privacy Policy

 We may update this Privacy Policy from time to time to reflect product, legal, security, or operational changes.
 When we do, we will post the updated version here, update the effective version above, and may require renewed acceptance before continued access to some parts of the service.

-15. Contact us
+17. Contact us